 Even before the advent of self-driving cars, vehicles are being outfitted with IoT devices and sensors.
 These driver-assisted systems include warnings for lane drift or tail-gating.
 Other features include automatic braking, parallel parking, anti-theft, and many more.
 In the era of IoT, data can be conveyed back to the manufacturer to develop smarter and more responsive systems for driver safety.

 App developers are hard at work creating solutions that allow connection between mobile devices and even voice commands to IoT networks.
-Product like Alexa and Google Home allows you to get answers to spoken queries.
-You can interact with your fully connected office or home over the phone to monitor cameras, lock down entry points, adjust climate controls, and start or stop appliances.
+The product like Alexa and Google Home allows you to get answers to spoken queries.
+You can interact with your fully connected office or home over the phone to monitor cameras, lockdown entry points, adjust climate controls, and start or stop appliances.

 Medical services will see dramatically increased spending on IT technology over the next few years.
 IoT usefulness to healthcare is taking many forms.
 Remotely-managed networks and devices can help medical professionals visually interface with patients, monitor vital statistics such as heart rate, and receive alerts in real time.